-Meat production takes a toll on the environment and more and more consumers are looking for ways to reduce their meat consumption or to find an eco-friendlier alternative.
-For some, this means abandoning meat altogether, but that’s a drastic measure would ultimately damage the economy if enacted on a large scale.
+Meat production takes a heavy toll on the environment, and an increasing number of consumers are looking for ways to reduce their meat consumption in favour of eco-friendly alternatives.
+For some this means abandoning meat altogether, but such a drastic measure would ultimately damage the economy if enacted on a large scale.

 The first thing to consider is where you buy your food instead of focusing on what meat and from whom you’re buying.
 That’s because there’s one contribution to overall pollution that comes from farms and that’s too often overlooked.
 It’s about moving the goods from one place to another.

 This can be mitigated greatly simply by making sure you only buy local meats instead of ordering them to be delivered.
 This means you can’t buy in most supermarkets, unless they specify that they are locally sources.
 Additional benefit here comes from knowing your suppliers.